 Peaceable Kingdom: the Journey Home.

 4. Explore how to reduce, reuse, and recycle at Earth911.
 Want to get rid of “dirty” containers, used motor oil, glass, styrofoam peanuts, metal, and more?
 Easily locate one of the 100,000 recycling centers across the country.
-Learn about the problem with e-waste shipped and dumped overseas in The Story of Electronics.
-Whenever possible, recycle electronics at certified e-Stewards Recyclers and do your best to be a part of the solution.
+Also learn about the problem with e-waste shipped and dumped overseas in The Story of Electronics.

 5. Food production technology, packaging, and transport stress out the environment and use 60% of the total energy produced in North America.
 This increases pollution throughout the entire continent.
 Support your local farmers’ market and natural foods store.
 The fewer steps between the time a plant is harvested and you eat it, the healthier it is for both you and the biosphere.